-The Blackburn B-26 Botha was a high wing, twin-engine torpedo and general reconnaissance aircraft designed against Air Ministry Specification M.15/35 which also produced the Bristol Beaufort, both of which were ordered into production ‘from the drawing board’.
+The Blackburn B-26 Botha was a high wing, twin-engine torpedo and general reconnaissance aircraft designed against Air Ministry Specification M.15/35, a requirement which also produced the Bristol Type 152, later known as the Bristol Beaufort.
+In the end both aircraft were ordered into production ‘from the drawing board’ in 1936.

-The first B-26 Botha (L6104) was flown for the first time on 26th December 1938 although when tested at A&AEE, it was criticised on several grounds, including lack of longitudinal stability.
-Additionally it was said to have poor elevator control and a high stalling speed with exhaust fumes entering the cockpit plus a number of 'other' issues.
+The first B-26 Botha (L6104) was flown for the first time on 26th December 1938 although when tested at A&AEE it was criticised on several grounds, including a lack of longitudinal stability.
+Additionally it was said to have 'poor elevator control' and a 'high stalling speed' with volumes of exhaust fumes entering the cockpit, plus a number of 'other' issues.

-Subsequent production machines featured increased tailplane area and a larger, aerodynamically-balanced elevator which eased the problems but failed to eliminate the opinion that the Botha was underpowered and generally unstable.
+Subsequent production machines featured an increased tailplane area and a larger, aerodynamically-balanced elevator which although it eased the problems it failed to eliminate the wide held opinion that the Botha was 'underpowered and generally unstable'.

-The aircraft carried four crew (pilot, wireless operator, navigator and gunner) and was armed with a fixed forward firing Vickers machine gun and two Lewis MkIII guns in a power-operated dorsal turret.
-Offensive stores included one 18-inch torpedo or up to 2,000lb of bombs.
-The aircraft proved to be seriously underpowered at operational weights, with inadequate single-engine performance.
+The aircraft would carry four crew (pilot, wireless operator, navigator and gunner) and it was armed with a fixed forward firing Vickers machine gun together with two Lewis MkIII guns mounted in a power-operated dorsal turret.
+Offensive stores also included one 18-inch torpedo, or up to 2,000lb of bombs.

 Most of the Botha fleet was withdrawn from service and scrapped in 1943 although No 11 Radio School at Hooton Park continued to use the type until April 1944.
 Their last aircraft (W5073) was not ferried away to be scrapped at Sherburn-in-Elmet until September 1944.